fletchjp/MERG-Arduino-Software/VSCODE.md

 I have been learning about workspaces and started to work with them.

-I also need to find out more about Arduino configuration as I am having some problems even with simple examples.
+I have found out a lot more about Arduino configuration.
+I was having some problems even with simple examples.
+Some of those came from my own misunderstandings which generated confusing error messages.

 ## Problems, some solved and some not.